• La Hacienda

 Destinations

-European Tour Destinations is a network of golf’s most prestigious resorts located across Europe, Middle East and Africa.
+European Tour Destinations is a network of golf’s most prestigious resorts located across Europe, the Middle East, Asia and Africa..

 Each venue’s identity is closely aligned to the European Tour Group, creating a unique partnership that delivers work practices based on global experience, yet localised to retain and deliver venue individuality.